 It’s also worth considering some wider senses in which “bridging” is used by those who lead with vision.
-Firstly, sociologists refer to social capital (the connectedness which builds a strong society) in two ways: the social capital that bonds and the social capital that bridges.
-Bonding connections re-inforce similarities amongst individuals, whereas bridging connections span differences.
+Firstly, sociologists refer to social capital (the connected-ness which builds a strong society) in two ways: the social capital that bonds and the social capital that bridges.
+Bonding connections reinforce similarities among individuals, whereas bridging connections span differences.
 In practice, most societies combine both to one degree or another.

 Bridging also refers to looser ties we may have to distant contacts, rather than the stronger, bonding ties we have with closer relationships.
 Research has shown that where networking is concerned, it’s the bridging rather than the bonding ties which may prove more beneficial.